-Objective 2.2 Sufficient resources are secured at the national and international levels to ensure compliance with and implementation and enforcement of the Convention.
-Aichi Target 1, Target 2, Target 3, Target 12, Target 19 and Target 20.

-Indicator 2.2.1: The number of Parties with dedicated staff and funding for Management Authorities, Scientific Authorities and wildlife trade enforcement agencies.
+- Objective 2.2 Sufficient resources are secured at the national and international levels to ensure compliance with and implementation and enforcement of the Convention.
+Aichi Target 1, Target 2, Target 3, Target 12, Target 19 and Target 20. - Indicator 2.2.1: The number of Parties with dedicated staff and funding for Management Authorities, Scientific Authorities and wildlife trade enforcement agencies.

-2.2.1a Do you have an approved service standard(s) 1 for your Yes Management Authority(ies)?
+2.2.1a Do you have an approved service standard(s) 14 for your Management Authority(ies)?
 If 'No', please go to Question 2.2.1d.
-No X If 'Yes', for which services are there standards, and what are those standards?
-If 'Yes', do you have performance targets for these standards 2 ?
-Yes If 'Yes', what are your performance targets?
-No Do you publish your performance against service standard targets?
-Yes No \square If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall N - a result of: Yes No - availability of funding? - number of staff? - a shortage of skills?
+Yes No If 'Yes', for which services are there standards, and what are those standards?
+If 'Yes', do you have performance targets for these standards 15 ?
+If 'Yes', what are your performance targets?
+Yes No Do you publish your performance against service standard targets?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes 5 No - availability of funding? - number of staff? - a shortage of skills?
 If 'Yes' to a shortage of skills, which skills do you need more of?
-Taxonomic identification of species 2.2.1b Do you have an approved service standard(s) 47 for your Scientific Authority(ies)?
-Yes No \square If 'No', please go to Question 2.2.1d.
+2.2.1b Do you have an approved service standard(s) 47 for your Scientific Authority(ies)?
+Yes No If 'No', please go to Question 2.2.1d.
 If 'Yes', for which services are there standards, and what are those standards?
 If 'Yes', do you have performance targets for these standards 48 ?
 Yes If 'Yes', what are your performance targets?
-No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? - number of staff? - a shortage of skills?
-If 'Yes' to a shortage of skills, which skills do you need more of?
-2.2.1c Do you have an approved service standard(s) 47 for your Yes enforcement authority(ies)?
-No \bowtie If 'No', please go to Question 2.2.1d.
-If 'Yes', for which services are there standards, and what are those וו ידש, וטו איווטון אדואונדא מוד נוודוד אנמווטמוטא, מווט איומנ מוד נווטאד standards?
-If 'Yes', do you have performance targets s for these standards48?
-Yes If 'Yes', what a re your performance targe its?
-No ase provide your performa ng the period covered in th If you did not n a result of: neet your performance tar gets then was this shortfall Yes No availability of funding? - number of staff? a shortage of skills?
-If 'Yes' to a sho ortage of skills, which skills do you need more of?
-2.2.1d ir answered 'No' to the first pa e of approved service standa Do you have s ufficient of the following fo r your authorities to function e effectively?
-Management Authority(ies) Scientific Authority(ies) Enforce Authorit Funding?
-Yes 🗌 No  Yes 🗌 No  Yes 🗌 I No 🖂 Staff?
-Yes 🗌 No 🔀 Yes 🗌 No 🔀 Yes 🗌 I No 🖂 Skills?
-Yes 🗌 No 🔀 Yes 🗌 No  Yes 🗌 I No 🖂 i
+No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes 5 No - availability of funding?

-1 For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.
+14 For example, a time frame in which you are required to provide a response on a decision to issue or not issue a permit, certificate, or re-export certificate.

-2 For example, 85% of all decisions will take place within the service standard.
+15 For example, 85% of all decisions will take place within the service standard.